 The CSU Water Polo Club participates in the Rocky Mountain Zone of the Collegiate Water Polo League (CWPA) every fall.
 Teams that compete in this division include University of Colorado, Arizona State University, University of Arizona, University of Utah, University of Wyoming, University of Denver, University of New Mexico, and The Colorado School of Mines.
 The main season starts in the first week of school and continues through the last weekend of October.
-The CWPA season includes three tournaments, all held during October.
+The CWPA season includes three tournaments, all held in October.
 The team will continue to practice, scrimmage and play in tournaments through out the offseason.

 Matt grew up swimming and playing water polo in Boulder, CO and played for the CSU club water polo team for four years.
-He recently got back from a two year stint in Great Britain where he played on the Great Britain National team and played professionally for the Bristol Central Water Polo team.
+He recently got back from a two year stint in Great Britain, where he played on the Great Britain National team and played professionally for the Bristol Central Water Polo team.